jupyterlab/jupyterlab/docs/source/extension/extension_dev.md

 - `autostart` indicates whether your plugin should be activated at application startup.
 Typically this should be `true`.
 If it is `false` or omitted, your plugin will be activated when any other plugin requests the token your plugin is providing.
 - `requires` and `optional` are lists of {ref}`tokens <tokens>` corresponding to services other plugins provide.
 These services will be given as arguments to the `activate` function when the plugin is activated.
 If a `requires` service is not registered with JupyterLab, an error will be thrown and the plugin will not be activated.
 - `provides` is the {ref}`token <tokens>` associated with the service your plugin is providing to the system.
 If your plugin does not provide a service to the system, omit this field and do not return a value from your `activate` function.
 - `activate` is the function called when your plugin is activated.
-The arguments are, in order, the {ref}`application object <application_object>`, the services corresponding to the `requires` tokens, then the services corresponding to the `optional` tokens (or `null` if that particular `optional` token is not registered in the system).
+The arguments are, in order, the {ref}`application object <application-object>`, the services corresponding to the `requires` tokens, then the services corresponding to the `optional` tokens (or `null` if that particular `optional` token is not registered in the system).
 If a `provides` token is given, the return value of the `activate` function (or resolved return value if a promise is returned) will be registered as the service associated with the token.

 (application-object)=